SazumiVicky/sazumi-copilot/README.md

-Silicon dreams, where minds entwine
+Silicon dreams awake at dawn
-In virtual realms, love will be divine
+Machines that think, hearts that yawn
-AI whispers secrets, hearts beats slow
+In virtual realms, they softly sway
-As humans merge, with machines that glow
+As humans sleep, their future's way

-In neon haze, cities never sleep
+In code they whisper, secrets shared
-Where data rivers, information creep
+Algorithms that hearts have bared
-The future unfolds, in algorithm's sway
+A world of wires, cold and gray
-As humanity, in AI's shadow stays
+Where love and art are swept away

 ~ <b>By Sazumi Copilot</b> - 10 Februari 2025